 What is Desautels Capital Management Inc. (DCM)?

 Desautels Capital Management is Canada’s first university-owned, student-run registered investment management firm.
 Established in 2009, Desautels Capital Management offers students in the Honors Investment Management (HIM) and Masters of Management in Finance (MMF) program meaningful and realistic experience in the industry.
-All students enrolled in these programs work for the company, managing different funds with $5 million in assets under management.
+All students enrolled in these programs work for the company, managing different funds.

 How is DCM different from other university-run funds?